krzentner/language-world/data/text-davinci-003/chain_py_md/basketball-3.py.md

-This program should allow the robot to pick-up a basketball and shoot it into a basketball hoop.

-Steps:
+The steps involved in this task are as follows:
-1. Line up the gripper with the ball
+1. Put the gripper above the basketball.
-2. Grab the ball with the gripper
+2. Grab the basketball with the gripper.
-3. Move the ball to the hoop
+3. Line up the basketball with the hoop.
-4. Line up the ball with the hoop and shoot
+4. Move the basketball into the hoop.

 ```
-# basketball: put the ball into into the hoop
+# basketball: put the ball into the hoop
-# def basketball(robot):
+def basketball(robot):
     # Steps:
-    #  1. Line up the gripper with the ball
+    #  1. Put gripper above the ball
     #  2. Grab the ball with the gripper
-    #  3. Move the ball to the hoop
+    #  3. Line up the ball with the hoop
-    #  4. Line up the ball with the hoop and shoot
+    #  4. Move the ball into the hoop
-    # First, line up the gripper with the ball.
+    # Put the gripper above the basketball.
-    if check("the robot's gripper is not forward aligned with the ball"):
+    if check("the robot's gripper is not above the basketball"):
-        robot.put("gripper aligned with ball")
+        robot.put("gripper above basketball")
-    # If the gripper is aligned with the ball, we should be able to grab the
+    # If the basketball becomes left of the gripper, go back to putting the
-    # ball.
+    # gripper above the basketball.
+    # Because the basketball is a round object, check if the gripper is
+    # around the basketball instead of aligned in front of it.
-    if check("the robot's gripper is forward aligned with the ball and the robot's gripper is open"):
+    if check("basketball is not left of the robot's gripper and basketball is not around the robot's gripper"):
-        robot.close("gripper around ball")
+        robot.grab("basketball")
-    # If the gripper is around the ball with the ball close, we can start
+    # As long the gripper is still mostly around the basketball and the basketball
-    # moving the ball to the hoop.
+    # isn't lined up with the hoop, line up the basketball with the hoop.
-    if check("the robot's gripper is around ball and the ball is close to the gripper"):
+    if check("the robot's gripper is around the basketball and the basketball is not horizontally aligned with hoop"):
-        robot.move("ball to the hoop")
+        robot.align("basketball to hoop")
-    # Once the ball is near the hoop, line it up with the hoop and shoot.
+    # If the basketball is lined up with the hoop, move it into the hoop.
-    if check("the ball is near the hoop but not aligned"):
-        robot.align("ball to the hoop")
-    # Shoot the ball.
-    if check("the ball is aligned with the hoop"):
+    if check("the basketball is horizontally aligned with hoop"):
-        robot.release("gripper from ball")
+        robot.move("basketball into hoop")

 ```